-To give examples among the more known bachata couples who are actively teaching now, I would say Marco and Sara demos fall to the right side towards performing arts.
+To give examples among the more known bachata couples who are actively teaching, I would say Marco and Sara fall to the right side towards performing arts.
 They are using complex moves that require lots of space on the dance floor and very good balance and mobility from the follower.
 It makes sense for them because Sara Panero has a background in ballet.

 On the other hand, Ataca and Alemana demos, in my opinion, fall left from the centre and are closer to social dance, since their way of dancing can be done at a crowded party and seems to focus more on the connection between dancers.

-In case you are not sure which side you lean more towards, here are some hints.
+In case you are not sure, here are some hints.
 Whenever you’re at a party and find yourself thinking “he’s not leading anything interesting to me” or you feel disappointed and annoyed when your partner can’t follow your more complex figures, you might be falling towards the performance art side.

-On the other hand, if going to workshops and taking classes is boring to you and you would much rather just learn the basics, get quickly to the parties and go from there, you might be more of a social dancer.
+On the other hand, if going to workshops and taking classes is boring to you and you would much rather just get the general idea and go to socials, you might be more of a social dancer.

 It is also vital to know that there is a time and place for elements from each side.
-A social dance party is NOT a place for acrobatic show moves, since there is usually not enough space and you don’t know if your partner can execute such moves safely without hurting themselves.
+A social dance party is more about having fun with your friends and other dancers and NOT a place for acrobatic show moves, since there is usually not enough space and you don’t know if your partner can execute such moves safely without hurting themselves.

 To sum up, neither of these approaches is better than the other or “one of them bad and other good” – they’re simply different.
-Doing some self-reflection about which mindset appeals to you more helps you get clarity on which direction to take on your dance journey and know the right time and place for both types of dancing.
+Doing some self-reflection about which type of dancing appeals to you more helps you get clarity on which direction to take on your dance journey and know the right time and place for both types of dancing.

 Let me know which type of dancer you are down in the comments!